Squid Ink Pasta Recipe

 Dark pasta and a white plate give Squid Ink Pasta with White Wine Cream Sauce a “black tie” effect.

 Squid Ink Pasta with White Wine Cream Sauce Recipe is an elegant dish that is easy to prepare using squid ink spaghetti.
-Wow, your diners with this striking dish!
+Top with shrimp and scallops.

 Let’s talk about the elephant in the room.
 Yes, this is black pasta.